Can Rabbits Have Cucumbers? 4 Exciting Facts To Know!

 Silica content

-Cucumbers contain amounts of silica.
+Cucumbers contain small amounts of silica.
 Incorporating these into their diet is fine as the concentration is adequate and tolerable for your pets.

 Silica is essential for your rabbits’ growth and development of their bones.